-I remember it took me many years to finally read the book PUSH by Sapphire, because I had first only seen the cover and title shrouded within what appeared to be an attack on the novel.
-The reviewer or critic did not like the novel, its characters or its contents; the manner in which this was expressed was so strong I fled from the work just from the sense one review gave.
-I do not even remember where I saw this, but it was not a major publication or famous critic.
+I remember it took me many years to finally read the book PUSH by Sapphire.
+I’d first only seen the cover and title shrouded within what appeared to be a media attack on the novel.
+The reviewer or critic did not like the novel, its characters or its contents.
+This reviewer’s disgust was expressed was so strongly I fled from the work just from the sense one review gave.
+I do not even remember where I saw this, but it was not a major publication.
 Did not matter.
 I had had enough.

-I only picked PUSH up years later because I was bored in a bookstore, waiting for a friend to finish chatting with an author she knew whom I had come with her to support.
-The first few pages had such a powerful and profound effect on me I wound up moving to New York to study with its author.
-That is my particular taste and we are all entitled to our own taste.
+I only picked PUSH up years later because I was bored in a bookstore, waiting for a friend to finish chatting with an author she knew.
+The first few pages of PUSH had such a powerful and profound effect on me I wound up moving to New York to study with its author.
+The story was nothing like I imagined from a critic’s words, its framing in the press, etc… It was elegant, painful but triumphant, about love and friendship and effort and trying to survive.
+That is my particular taste and we are all entitled to our own tastes.
 However, what you say and write about art, books and literature do matter.
 In the long run, the very powerfully negative review stuck with me until I read the book to see for myself.